A support theorem for Hilbert schemes of planar curves, II: Introduction

 \begin{theorem} Let $C$ be a connected nodal curve with rational components, with dual graph $\Gamma$.
 Then we have the following equality in the Grothendieck group of Hodge structures:

 Recall that, by definition, $n_h(\Gamma')$ vanishes when $\Gamma'$ is disconnected. \end{theorem}

-Since the left hand side is computing cohomology of Hilbert schemes and the right hand side is counting maps to the curve, this result is a sort of local motivic MNOP formula for maps to reduced nodal curves \cite{MNOP}.\footnote{The usual context of such formulas is the counting of curves in 3-dimensional Calabi-Yau varieties, in which case the stable pairs moduli space is generally singular and the Euler characteristics and cohomlogies discussed here must be corrected by the Behrend function \cite{B} or its cohomological upgrade.
-The formulas here will apply to this 3-fold setting only in the case that the moduli space is smooth, which however can happen, e.g. when the 3-fold contains an isolated surface.} We will again prove a Galois-equivariant version over finite fields.
-The result as stated can be deduced by combining Theorem \ref{thm:nodaljac} with Corollary \ref{Corlocal} of Theorem \ref{thm:main}.\footnote{This is technically correct, but it is conceptually less circular to say that the result follows from Proposition \ref{prop:motiveofnodalhilb} plus the combinatorics in the proof of Theorem \ref{thm:main}.}
+Since the left hand side is computing cohomology of Hilbert schemes and the right hand side is counting maps to the curve, this result is a sort of local motivic MNOP formula for maps to reduced nodal curves \cite{MNOP}.\footnote{The usual context of such formulas is the counting of curves in 3-dimensional Calabi-Yau varieties, in which case the stable pairs moduli space is generally singular and the Euler characteristics and cohomologies discussed here must be corrected by the Behrend function \cite{B} or its cohomological upgrade.
+The formulas here will apply to this 3-fold setting only in the case that the moduli space is smooth, which however can happen, e.g. when the 3-fold contains an isolated surface.}

+The result with $\Qlbar$ coefficients can be deduced by combining Theorem \ref{thm:nodaljac} with Corollary \ref{Corlocal}.
+The result as stated follows by observing that the mixed Hodge structures in Equation \ref{eq:nodalhilb} are of Hodge-Tate type.

 \begin{remark} We do not know a formula for the Betti numbers of $\overline{J}_\rC$.
 Finding such is nontrivial: while the space is built of toric varieties and carries the action of a torus with finitely many fixed points, the cohomology is not equivariantly formal -- in particular, there is cohomology in odd degrees. \end{remark}